vpavlenko/study-music/research/nns.md

 The very interesting question is whether the transformer itself can mine new structures overlooked by researchers yet, akin to a [tonic added-sixth chord](https://www.mtosmt.org/issues/mto.23.29.2/mto.23.29.2.martin.html)

 One interesting thing we can readily extract from a transformer architecture is distribution of [expectation](https://mitpress.mit.edu/9780262582780/sweet-anticipation/), surprises and uncertainties in the next events.
 "Show me the weirdest place in this song", "generate a more expected measure"

+## Inspiration

+David Temperley has [an article](https://www.annualreviews.org/doi/full/10.1146/annurev-linguistics-031220-121126) on parallels and differences between music and language